faezeh-kianimoravej/disaster-response-platform/client-app/README.md

 ### `npm run dev`

-Runs the app in the development mode using Vite.\
+Runs the app in development mode using Vite.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner using Vitest.
-See [Vitest documentation](https://vitest.dev/) for more information.
+Hot reload is enabled.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.
+Type-checks the codebase and builds the app for production to the `build` folder.
+Optimizes and bundles React for best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See Vite documentation for [deployment](https://vitejs.dev/guide/static-deploy.html).

 ### `npm run preview`

 Runs the built app in preview mode using Vite.
+Simulates production locally.

+### `npm test`

+Runs all tests using Vitest in watch mode.
+See [Vitest documentation](https://vitest.dev/).

+### `npm run test:ui`

+Launches the Vitest UI for interactive test running and debugging.

+### `npm run test:run`

+Runs all tests once (no watch mode).

+### `npm run coverage`

+Runs tests and generates a coverage report (text, JSON, HTML output).

+### `npm run lint`

+Checks code for lint errors using ESLint.
+Fails if any errors or warnings are found.

+### `npm run lint:fix`

+Automatically fixes lint errors and warnings using ESLint.

+### `npm run format`

+Formats code using Prettier (all supported file types).

+### `npm run format:check`

+Checks code formatting using Prettier (does not modify files).

 ## Learn More